Adaptive Visual Autoregressive Acceleration via Dual-Linkage Entropy Analysis: Experiments

 \paragraph{Statistical Analysis of Acceleration Activation Scale.} We statistically analyze the acceleration activation scale on MJHQ-30K by examining its distribution across image categories.
 In Figure~\ref{fig:statistic}, diverse image categories exhibit distinct activation distributions, indicating that pruning onset depends on content: fine-grained textures necessitate later pruning, whereas simple global structures allow earlier activation.
 The results suggest that NOVA can effectively capture context-specific generation characteristics and adaptively identify appropriate acceleration scales, rather than relying on fixed or heuristic reduction schedules.
+This instance-level variation further supports the need for adaptive acceleration rather than a fixed pruning schedule in VAR inference.